 - Choose a serum that works well with the mask.
 A lotion or cream serum that tends to leave an occlusive layer on the skin won’t work well and dilutes all your hard work.

-Korean skin care step 7: Eye cream
+Step 7: Eye cream

 Korean women have got this one right.
 I love eye creams.
 Despite the many articles and posts I read that eye cream is not necessary, I can’t live without mine.
 I go into more detail about the role and importance of eye cream in Common Questions, so check out the extra information I provide there.